Environment: LEZ active (−55% NOx), fines postponed, Evere joins anti-overflight action

 Support: Bruxell'Air

-Brussels residents who give up their vehicle can benefit from the Bruxell'Air premium: a mobility budget covering public transport, shared cars, cycling or taxis.
+Brussels residents who give up their vehicle can benefit from the Bruxell'Air premium: a mobility budget covering public transport, car-sharing, bicycle or taxi.

 Renolution heating premiums, the Blue Deal and the biodiversity plan were frozen.
 75% of Brussels buildings rated PEB D or lower, 15,000 Renolution applications pending.